 - County lines is when gangs and drug dealers use children to transport and sell drugs across the country, using "county line" mobile phone numbers for different regions.

 All of the above and more would involve trafficking.

+Wrong.
 Human trafficking means moving someone by means such as force, fraud, coercion or deception, with the aim of exploiting them.
 It is a form of modern slavery.
 You don't have to cross an international border, and much trafficking takes place within countries.
 It could refer to county lines.
 It could even mean taking someone just next door.